AbuTuraab/ai-powered-database/README.md

 Install dependencies: `npm install`

-The link to the backend is as follows: https://github.com/ademolab91/eve

 ## Usage

 Start the development server: `npm start`

 Open your browser and visit `http://localhost:3000`.

+## Backend

+Follow this link to the backend -> https://github.com/ademolab91/eve